 Day 4: A visit to the Kawi temples is a must.
 Not only do Chinese pray at these temples but also Javanese.
 The temples are renowned for bestowing power and wealth upon those who make offerings.
 Suharto, Indonesia’s second president, is reported to have prayed there.

-An hour by road from the Kawi temples, at Blitar, is the grave of Soekarno, the first president of Indonesia.
-And, nearby is Candi Penataran, a 12th century Hindu temple complex that served as the main pilgrimage site during the Majapahit empire, with its highly ornate reliefs of birds and animals.
-Both are worth visiting for their historical / artistic significance.
+The grave of Soekarno, the first president of Indonesia, is an hour by road from the Kawi temples at Blitar.
+And, nearby is Candi Penataran, a 12th century Hindu temple complex that served as the main pilgrimage site during the Majapahit empire (12-15th C), with its highly ornate reliefs of birds and animals.